Nebila Abdulmelik: Career

 Nebila pursued her career as an activist advocating for women's rights.
-She has travelled to over 30 countries and has worked with several human rights organisations.
-She worked with a few Pan-American women's rights organisations including FEMNET, African Union with the African Governance Architectural Secretariat.
+She has travelled to over 40 countries and has worked with several human rights organisations.
+She worked with Pan-African women's rights organisations including FEMNET as well as the African Union through the African Governance Architecture Secretariat.

 In 2013, she launched an online petition titled #JusticeforLiz following the gang rape of Liz and the petition garnered more than 2 million signatures demanding death sentence for the rapists.

-Two years later, in 2015, she specifically advocated for the creation of Sustainable Development Goal Number 5, during the development of the Global Goals.
+Two years later, in 2015, she advocated for the creation of Sustainable Development Goal 5, during the development of the Global Goals.

 In August 2021, she was listed as one of the seven African women activists who deserve a Wikipedia article by the Global Citizen, an international organisation and advocacy organisation.

+Creative work

+Nebila is a freelance writer and photographer.
+She founded Afro Trotter Diaries to showcase African women's travels through story and image.